syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 {:#members:showroundedcorner}

-Enables or disables to rounded corner style in FileExplorer control.
+FileExplorer control is displayed with rounded corner when this property is set to true.

 #### Default Value